surniaulula/wpsso/readme.txt

 	* Fixed the use of custom images from the user / profile Social Settings metabox.

 == Upgrade Notice ==

+= 3.2 =

+Added a new "Add Schema WebSite JSON-LD" option on the SSO General settings page, under the Google / Schema tab.

 = 3.1 =